 The Think College National Coordinating Center provides technical assistance services related to postsecondary education options for students with intellectual disabilities (ID) to college and program staff, K-12 educators, families, students and others.
 At this time, most services are available at no cost.

 Send us a question or request.
-If we don’t know the answer, we will do our best to find a colleague who does.
-We have 14 consultants with expertise in inclusive postsecondary education (IPSE) for students with intellectual disability who are available to assist professionals, families and students on a wide range of issues related to inclusive postsecondary education.
+We have 16 consultants with expertise in inclusive postsecondary education (IPSE) for students with intellectual disability who are available to assist professionals, families and students on a wide range of issues related to inclusive postsecondary education.
 Email our Help Desk and we will assign the provider with the best level of expertise related to your questions.
 If you want to speak to a specific provider from the list below, please let us know in your request.

 Our Technical Assistance Providers